srid/emanote/README.md

   - Helper.Heist.Tailwind - for `<Tailwind-Include />` in head that uses inline CSS in dev server, and include of generated CSS in prod.
   - adding custom splices (when using as a library)
 - Fsnotify limitations
-  - If doing a directory move/rename, restart emabook.
+  - If doing a directory move/rename, restart emanote.

 Mega features,